 Our MFA programs are strong and growing stronger.
 We are entering a period of increased revenues and facilities enhancement.

 Have a closer look at all we have to offer by following the links below for each design concentration:

-Photos: King Charles III, Students in the graduate lighting studio, A Midsummer Night’s Dream, A Lesson Before dying.
+Photos: King Charles III, the graduate lighting studio, A Midsummer Night’s Dream, A Lesson Before Dying.
 Photos by Kenton Yeager and Brynn Yeager.